 The Thompson Creek Levee Improvement Project is located between 66th Street and 60th Street along Thompson Creek and south of Harrison Street in La Vista, NE.
 Thompson Creek is a tributary to Big Papio Creek, located along the right bank (looking downstream).
 These levees tie the Big Papio Creek Right Bank Levee back to high ground at 66th Street.
-The Thompson Creek levees are being improved by setting the levees back away from the creek and constructing stable side slopes.
-The existing steep side slopes and are being eroded by Thompson Creek flows.
+The Thompson Creek levees were improved between 2015 and 2017 by setting the levees back away from the creek and constructing stable side slopes.
+The existing steep side slopes and were being eroded by Thompson Creek flows.
 The improvement project will allow the District to regain an "acceptable" rating for the project by US Corps of Engineers.
-The existing conditions have been considered unacceptable due to the steepness of the side slopes, which affects levee safety.
 The Improvement Project commenced in 2014 with completion of design and right-of-way acquisition.
-Utilities in the work area were relocated in spring 2015 and levee improvement construction began in spring 2015 as well.
+Utilities (electrical and sanitary sewer) in the work area were relocated in spring 2015 and levee improvement construction began in spring 2015 and was completed in spring 2017.